Grutas de Cacahuamilpa: An Epic Caving Experience

 How to get to the Grutas de Cacahuamilpa Caves

-If you are driving from Mexico City, you have three options to go to the caves: via Cuernavaca, Toluca, or Chilpancingo.
+If you drive from Mexico City, you can go to the caves: via Cuernavaca, Toluca, or Chilpancingo.

 The first is the shortest.
 The Toluca route makes it possible to reach the national park via Ixtapan de la Sal and the Chilpancingo route via Taxco.

-Depending on the route chosen, the trip can be between 150 and 260 km.
+The trip can be between 150 and 260 km depending on the route chosen.

 The shortest route from Mexico City to the caves is by road to Cuernavaca and then to the national park, approximately 145 km.